-(6) When reporting REALD and SOGI responses a requestor must:
+When reporting REALD and SOGI responses a requestor must:

-(a) Mark a response as "not applicable" or leave blank if a question was allowed to be skipped under the rules.
+Mark a response as "not applicable" or leave blank if a question was allowed to be skipped under the rules.

-(b) Mark a response as "did not answer" or "missing" if the question was applicable but was not answered with any response.
+Mark a response as "did not answer" or "missing" if the question was applicable but was not answered with any response.

-(7) Requests for demographic information must be distinct from questions related to program eligibility criteria and an individual's decision not to answer questions related to demographic data must not affect eligibility or inclusion in any related program or benefit.
+Requests for demographic information must be distinct from questions related to program eligibility criteria and an individual's decision not to answer questions related to demographic data must not affect eligibility or inclusion in any related program or benefit.